-Researchers have found that the evergreen shrub, which is popular for landscaping throughout Europe, owes the dazzling blue colour of its fruit to fat in its cellular structure: the first time this type of colour production has been observed.
+In 2020, researchers found that the evergreen shrub, which is popular for landscaping throughout Europe, owes the dazzling blue colour of its fruit to fat in its cellular structure: the first time this type of colour production has been observed.

 While most plants have cell walls made of cellulose, V. tinus fruit cells have much thicker walls with thousands of globular lipids arranged in layers that reflect blue light.

 “Structural colour is very common in animals, especially birds, beetles, and butterflies, but only a handful of plant species have ever been found to have structural colour in their fruits,” says Miranda Sinnott-Armstrong, from Yale University, US, co-first author of a paper in the journal Current Biology.

 Senior author Silvia Vignolini, a physical chemist at the University of Cambridge, UK, thought something was different when she first saw the plants in an Italian garden in 2010, but initial analysis revealed nothing of note.

 The chance to study them using electron microscopy changed the game.
 “Before we got the images, we were just seeing all these blobs,” Vignolini says.
 “When we found out that those blobs were lipids, we got very excited.”

 Analysis showed that the lipid structures are incorporated into the cell wall of the outer skin, or epicarp, of the fruits.